Usman Boie Kamara: Education and career

 Usman Boie Kamara is a graduate of the Prince of Wales Secondary school in Freetown.
-He later won a scholarship to study at the Imperial College of Science, Technology and Medicine in London, England.
-After he successfully completed his master's degree in mining engineering and Mineral Production Management from Imperial College of Science, Technology and Medicine, Usman Boie was employed by the government of Sierra Leone as a mining engineer in Kenema in 1972 under the Ministry of Mines and Mineral Resources.
+He later won a scholarship to study at Imperial College London in England.
+After completing his master's degree in mining engineering and Mineral Production Management, Usman Boie was employed by the government of Sierra Leone as a mining engineer in Kenema in 1972 under the Ministry of Mines and Mineral Resources.
 Boie Kamara quickly rose to Assistant Director of Mines, Deputy Director of Mines and finally, Director of Mines in 2008.

 Usman Boie was later appointed as general manager of the Sierra Leone National Diamond Mining Company (NDMC), spending three years in the position.
 Usman Boie's greatest achievement in the position was the development of the Kimberley Process Certification Scheme (KPCS), a scheme designed to distinguish and certify Sierra Leone's rough diamonds from blood diamonds.
 Usman also acted as a mining consultant to the United Kingdom, Botswana, Zambia and Lesotho.